slicingmelon/gobypass403/docs/fasthttp-documentation.md

 **Please make sure not to modify the bytes in the `[]byte` buffer if the string still survives!**

-# 6. FastHTTP vs net/http - Some Brief Final Comparison
+# 5. FastHTTP vs net/http - Final Comparison

 * *net/http API limits many optimization opportunities.*